Willie Mays: World Series champion and NL MVP

 The Catch: Mays hauls in Vic Wertz's drive near the wall in Game 1 of the 1954 World Series.

 Mays began the 1954 season on Opening Day with a home run of over 414 ft against Carl Erskine.
 After he batted .250 in his first 20 games, Durocher moved him from third to fifth in the batting order and again encouraged him to stop attempting to pull the ball and try to get hits to right field.
 Mays changed his batting stance and stood straighter at the plate, keeping his feet closer together.
 He credited these adjustments with improving his batting average, as he batted .450 with 25 RBI in his next 20 games.
 On June 25, he hit an inside-the-park home run in a 6–2 victory over the Chicago Cubs.
 Mays was selected for the NL All-Star team; he would be part of 24 straight NL All-Star teams over 20 seasons.
-(Note: Major League Baseball held two All-Star Games a year from 1959 through 1962.)
+(Note: The major leagues held two All-Star Games a year from 1959 through 1962.)
 Mays became the first player in history to hit 30 home runs before the All-Star Game.
 He had 36 home runs through July 28.
 Around that time, Durocher asked him to stop trying to hit them, explaining the team wanted him to reach base more often.
 Mays hit only five home runs after July 28 but upped his batting average from .326 to .345 to win the team's first batting title since Bill Terry's in 1930.
 Hitting 41 home runs, Mays won the NL Most Valuable Player Award and the Hickok Belt.